btbeal/adheRenceRX/cran-comments.md

+## Resumbssion 2
+This is a re-submission (2020-11-19).
+In this version I have:

+* Added a citation to the description entry of my DESCRIPTION file to reference methodologies cited throughout (in the form of author (year) "Title" <doi:...>)

 ## Resubmission
 This is a re-submission.
 In this version I have:

-* Removed my middle initial ("T.") from author and maintainer fields
+* Removed author and maintainer fields in place of Authors@R

 ## First Submission Comments
 * 1 note (common to most platform builds) was an identified spelling error, "vectorized," which is a commonly accepted term in the community and thus I've chosen to leave it.